shivathapaa/Nepali-Date-Picker/README.md

 ```

-And there are more to explore... ;)
+And there is always more to explore... ;)

 ---